How ‘Let’s Go Brandon’ became code for insulting Joe Biden

 Even the racism and vitriol to which former President Barack Obama was subjected was tempered in part because Twitter was relatively new.
 There was no TikTok.
 As for Facebook, leaked company documents have recently revealed how the platform increasingly ignored hate speech and misinformation and allowed it to proliferate.

-But anger has now moved beyond die-hard Trump supporters, said Stanley Renshon, a political scientist and psychoanalyst at the City University of New York.

-He cited the Afghanistan withdrawal, the southern border situation and rancorous school board debates as situations in which increasing numbers who were not vocally anti-Biden now feel that “how American institutions are telling the American public what they clearly see and understand to be true, is in fact not true.”
+He cited the Afghanistan withdrawal, the southern border situation and rancorous school board debates as situations in which Biden critics feel that ”how American institutions are telling the American public what they clearly see and understand to be true, is in fact not true.”

 Separately, T-shirts are popping up in storefronts with the slogan and the NASCAR logo.